Determinant Monte Carlo algorithms for dynamical quantities in fermionic systems: Connected determinant approach

-Note that a similar cancellation of disconnected diagrams had been introduced in a quantum Monte Carlo algorithm for correlated out-of-equilibrium systems~\cite{parcollet_prb_2015} where connected correlators are expressed as the sum of $2^n$ determinants thanks to Keldysh diagrammatic techniques.
+Note that a similar cancellation of disconnected diagrams had been introduced in a quantum Monte Carlo algorithm for correlated out-of-equilibrium systems~\cite{parcollet_prb_2015} where connected correlators are expressed as a sum of $2^n$ determinants thanks to Keldysh diagrammatic techniques.

-The CDet approach hence allows for a great reduction of statistical error and establishes the current state of the art in the computation of static properties, such as the pressure in the Hubbard model~\cite{rossi}.
-This method has however not yet been used to compute dynamical quantities like the Green's function $G$.
-Below, we will show that even if one can compute $G$ with very good accuracy, its inversion to get e.g. the self-energy $\Sigma^\sigma$ through Dyson's equation leads to an amplification of the statistical noise and the resulting $\Sigma^\sigma$ can only be accurately obtained for low orders.
+The CDet approach leads to an important reduction of statistical error with respect to the DiagMC and has allowed for great progress in the computation of static properties, such as pressure in the Hubbard model.~\cite{rossi} This method, however, has not yet been used to compute dynamical quantities.

-It is therefore desirable to be able to directly compute the self-energy by extending the CDet algorithm to express the sum of all \emph{one-particle irreducible} diagrams.
-We present such a technique in this paper and show that it allows for a much better determination of dynamical quantities.
+In the following, we will investigate how this can be done.
+We could examine, e.g. the Green's function but choose instead to focus on the self-energy $\Sigma$ that is a more irreducible object where signatures of numerical noise are clearer.
+Other single-particle quantities can then be computed from $\Sigma$.
+A straightforward way to obtain $\Sigma$ is to compute the Green's function $G$ with the CDet approach and derive the self-energy through Dyson's equation.
+However, even if one can compute $G$ with great accuracy, its inversion in Dyson's equation leads to an amplification of the statistical noise and, as we will show below, the resulting $\Sigma$ can only be accurately obtained for low orders.
+It is therefore desirable to look for other techniques to compute the self-energy.
+This is the purpose of the following section.